categories

 Wait for the confirmation message, and then reboot your device.

-Flush Dns Cache In Linux
+Flush DNS Cache In Linux

 Linux uses the nscd daemon to manage the client DNS cache.
 In order to flush your DNS, you simply need to restart the nscd daemon.